-51 (5) Subject to the decision of the Minister as contemplated in subsection (3), the Minister must-(a) recognise a Khoi-San community, branch, senior Khoi-San leader or branch head, as the case may be, by notice in the Gazette; and (b) issue a certificate of recognition to such leader.
-5 CHAPTER 5 GENERAL PROVISIONS Regulations 67.
-(1) The Minister may, by notice in the Gazette, make regulations regarding- (a) any matter that must or may be prescribed in terms of this Act; 10 (b) the traditional, ceremonial and any other roles and functions of a king or queen, or principal traditional leader, after consultation with a delegation consisting of not more than two members of each kingship or queenship council or principal traditional council, as the case may be, designated by such councils: 15 any matter that may be necessary to ensure the effective functioning of any local house, including a matter referred to in section 50(11); and any ancillary or administrative matter that is necessary to prescribe for the proper implementation or administration of this Act.
-(2) Before any regulations are made under this section, the Minister must- 20 (a) in respect of regulations as contemplated in subsection (1)(a), (c) and (d), consult-(i) the members of the Executive Councils responsible for traditional and Khoi-San leadership matters of the provinces concerned; and the relevant provincial houses; 25 (b) in respect of regulations as contemplated in subsection (1)(b), consult- (i) the Premiers concerned; (ii) the members of the Executive Councils responsible for traditional and Khoi-San leadership matters of the provinces concerned; 30 (iii) the National House; and (iv) the provincial houses concerned; and (c) publish any draft regulations in the Gazette for public comment.
-Delegation of powers and duties by Premier 68.
-(1) A Premier may, subject to such conditions as he or she may determine, in writing, delegate any power or duty conferred on him or her under this Act, except the 35 power to recognise any community or leader or to withdraw such recognition, to the member of the Executive Council responsible for traditional affairs of the province concerned.
-(2) A delegation in terms of subsection (1) does not prevent the exercise of the relevant power or the performance of any duty by a Premier.
-40 (3) A Premier may at any time, in writing, withdraw or amend a delegation contemplated in subsection (1).
-(4) A member of the Executive Council to whom a power has been delegated, may not further delegate such power or duty, without the written authority of the Premier concerned.
-45 Monitoring
+- 60. (1) The Minister may, by notice in the Gazette, make regulations regarding- - (a) any matter that must or may be prescribed in terms of this Act; - (b) the traditional, ceremonial and any other roles and functions of a king or queen, or principal traditional leader, after consultation with a delegation consisting of not more than two members of each kingship or queenship council or principal traditional council, as the case may be, designated by such councils; - (c) any matter that may be necessary to ensure the effective functioning of any local house, including a matter referred to in section 50(11); and - (d) any ancillary or administrative matter that is necessary to prescribe for the proper implementation or administration of this Act. - (2) Before any regulations are made under this section, the Minister must- - (a) in respect of regulations as contemplated in subsection (1)(a), (c) and (d), consult- - (i) the members of the Executive Councils responsible for traditional and Khoi-San leadership matters of the provinces concerned; and - (ii) the relevant provincial houses; - (b) in respect of regulations as contemplated in subsection (1)(b), consult- - (i) the Premiers concerned; - (ii) the members of the Executive Councils responsible for traditional and Khoi-San leadership matters of the provinces concerned; - (iii) the National House; and - (iv) the provincial houses concerned; and - (c) publish any draft regulations in the Gazette for public comment. - (3) Any regulations made under this section must, within 90 days of the notice contemplated in subsection (1), be tabled in Parliament for noting.